tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Client-Facing Server

-Upon receiving an "encrypted_client_hello" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
-If not, it MUST abort the connection with a "handshake_failure" alert.
+Upon receiving an "encrypted_client_hello" extension, the client-facing server first checks that it is able to negotiate TLS 1.3 or higher.
+If not, then it MUST ignore the extension and proceed with the handshake as usual.
+Next, the server checks that the ClientHello contains a "server_name" extension and that the indicated name is the public name of at least one of its ECH configurations.
+If not, then the server MUST ignore the "encrypted_client_hello" extension and proceed as usual.
+(Presumably the extension was generated as specified in
+{{grease-extensions}} and not intended as a real ECH offer.)
+Otherwise, the extension is handled by the client-facing server as follows.

 The ClientECH value is said to match a known ECHConfig if there exists an ECHConfig that can be used to successfully decrypt ClientECH.payload.
 This matching procedure should be done using one of the following two checks:

-1. Compare ClientECH.config_id against identifiers of known ECHConfig and choose the one that matches.
+1. Compare ClientECH.config_id against identifiers of known ECH configurations and choose the first one that matches.
-2. Use trial decryption of ClientECH.payload with known ECHConfig and choose the one that succeeds.
+1. Use trial decryption of ClientECH.payload with known ECH configurations and choose the first one that succeeds.

 Some uses of ECH, such as local discovery mode, may omit the ClientECH.config_id since it can be used as a tracking vector.
-In such cases, trial decryption should be used for matching ClientECH to known ECHConfig.
+In such cases, trial decryption should be used to select the ECH configuration.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.

 If the ClientECH value does not match any known ECHConfig structure, it MUST ignore the extension and proceed with the connection, with the following